 These Victorian arcades – brightly decorated alleyways between shops – were refurbished as part of the city’s facelift.
 Today, they house some of the most stylish boutique stores in the north of England, including the likes of Louis Vuitton, Mulberry, and Michael Kors.

-The old wool exchange – where much of the area’s wool was bought and sold in the eighteenth and nineteenth centuries – has been turned into a gorgeous shopping arcade.
+The old corn exchange – where much of the area’s corn, barley etc was bought and sold in the eighteenth and nineteenth centuries – has been turned into a gorgeous shopping arcade.
 Here you’ll find still more boutique shops and pretty cafes, such as Tiffin Coffee and Cafe W.

 The Leeds Festival, with its cousin Reading festival, is one of the main music festivals of the year in the UK.